insin/DOMBuilder/docs/core.rst

 .. versionchanged:: 2.0
    Output modes now sit independent of DOMBuilder core and are pluggable.

-By itself, the core API isn't capable of doing anything but producing nested Array representations of elements and fragments.
 DOMBuilder provides the ability to register new modes, which make use of the arguments given when elements and fragments are created.

 .. js:function:: DOMBuilder.addMode(mode)

    Adds a new mode and exposes an API for it in the DOMBuilder object under a property corresponding to the mode's name.

+   The first mode to be added will have its name stored in :js:attr:`DOMBuilder.mode`, making it the default output mode.

    :param Object mode:
       Modes are defined as an ``Object`` with the following properties.